-Los Alamos County has another new case bringing today’s total to 24 cases that have tested positive for COVID-19.
+Los Alamos County remains at 40 cases that have tested positive for COVID-19.

-Today’s update announces 2 additional death reported in New Mexico related to COVID-19.
+Today’s update includes 3 new deaths in New Mexico related to COVID-19.

 The New Mexico Department of Health reported today the most recent cases: